Darkelf2024/Darkelf-Browser/QSettings.md

 # QSettings

-## 1. Purpose: Persistent storage for application settings.
+## 1. Persistent storage for application settings.

 Location: Stored in platform-specific locations determined by the Qt framework.
 Typically: